All posts

 Use the music as your opener.

-This sounds obvious but it works.
 "Who are you most excited to see?" opens conversations naturally.
 Reactions to a set — laughing, singing along, the shared moment when an iconic ad-lib lands — are organic entry points that don't require any technique.

 The beach club is the real networking venue.